-The food team carries out food hygiene inspections of food businesses in the district ranging from for example, small retail outlets, caterers, butchers, sandwich bars, dairies, and large manufacturing premises.
-The team follows government codes of practice and maintains a quality assurance system for the inspection service.
+We carry out food hygiene inspections of food businesses in the district, including small retail outlets, caterers, butchers, sandwich bars, dairies, and large manufacturing premises.
+We follow government codes of practice and maintain a quality assurance system for the inspection service.

 Officers have the right to enter and inspect premises at all reasonable hours, except domestic premises where notice will be given.
 How often routine inspections happen depends on the potential risk posed by the type of business and it’s previous record.

 Sometimes inspections are carried out following the receipt of consumer and hygiene complaints.
 Revisits may be necessary to check the completion of works and give advice.